StevenCK1/StevenCK1/README.md

 ### Hi there 👋

+- 🔭 I’m currently on my journey to become a Full Stack Developer as a new bootcamper with School of Code
+- 📫 How to reach me: Linkedin: https://www.linkedin.com/in/steven-cheung-8b094ba5/
+- 😄 Pronouns: he/him

 <!--
 **StevenCK1/StevenCK1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.